cosmos/sdk-tutorials/academy/xl-cosmjs/with-keplr.md

 ## HTML elements

-The goal of the exercise is to find token balances: yours and the faucet's, and then have you send back some tokens to the faucet.
-Before introducing any CosmJS, you can already create a React component that includes the basic user interface that you'll need.
-By convention, create a `/components` folder and then copy the code below inside a new file called `FaucetSender.tsx`:
+The goal of the exercise is to find token balances, yours and the faucet's, and then send some tokens back to the faucet.
+Before introducing any CosmJS, you can already create a React component that includes the basic user interface that you need.
+By convention, create a `/components` folder and then copy the following code inside a new file called `FaucetSender.tsx`:

 <ExpansionPanel title="FaucetSender.tsx">